An autopsy (also known as a post-mortem) is a detailed medical examination of the body conducted by a forensic pathologist.

 Releasing the deceased for funeral

 The coroner releases the deceased person to the family for burial or cremation once they’ve been formally identified, and the autopsy and all testing is complete.
-The doctor advises the coroner that they don’t need to retain the body any longer.
+The forensic pathologist/doctor advises the coroner that the body is ready to be released by issuing certain paperwork.

-If the coroner agrees, they release the body soon as possible—almost always within three days of the person’s death.
-They’re usually released to the funeral director chosen by the family to conduct the funeral.
+The coroner will release the body soon as possible—almost always within three days of the person’s death.
+The body is usually released to the funeral director chosen by the family to conduct the funeral.

 Police must have the government-contracted funeral director transport the deceased to a mortuary.
 However, the family is not obliged use this funeral director to conduct the funeral.